Top 12 Tools That A Mobile App Designer Must Have!

 Quite simply put, OmniGraffle is an amazing tool for designing diagrams and making app flowcharts.
 It provides you the features and freedom to prototype screen flows, wireframe models, strategy maps, and a number of other diagrams with unlimited opportunities and scope.

 The software, OmniGraffle is ideal for Mac users who are in the process of sketching designs for their iOS apps.
-This software lets you alter the size of the canvas, layer the artboards, convert text to images, and set keyboard shortcuts.
+This software lets you alter the size of the canvas, layer the artboards, convert text to images, remove background from image, and set keyboard shortcuts.

 OmniGraffle is great for promptly and conveniently visualizing the entire flow of the mobile app you are designing.
 The software has pre-defined symbol and libraries and has interactions that innately familiar to you like layers and pages.
 This means that there would be a reduced number of roadblocks for you to face and sort out when it comes to positioning your ideas.
 It essentially provides you an uninhibited, infinite canvas that has limitless scope and no restrictions.
 As you move into the strategy and planning process, chances are you are going to want to make some changes in the flow of your app and OmniGraffle makes it possible so that you can set your arrows up to follow each other.
 Our team of mobile app designers use OmniGraffle at the time of planning and strategy for the creation of flowcharts and system diagrams for our apps.